 top of page

-The field of Semantic Computing was coined by Phillip Sheu in 2007, when he launched the first IEEE International Conference on Semantic Computing (ICSC) [1] and the International Journal of Semantic Computing (IJSC).
-As stated in the inaugural issue of IJSC [2], “…the field of Semantic Computing addresses computing technologies, and their interactions, that can be used to extract or process the contents and semantics of active services and passive data that are unstructured, semi-structured, as well as structured… Semantic Computing extends the Semantic Web (in the narrow sense of ontology-based augmentation of web pages) both in breadth (to include multimedia and services, as well as structured data that may or may not be web-based) and depth (to address the access, use, synthesis, integration, and analysis of data and services).
-Semantic Computing bridges and integrates technologies such as software engineering, user interfaces, natural language processing, artificial intelligence, programming languages, grid computing, and pervasive computing into a unified framework.”
+The field of Semantic Computing was introduced by Phillip Sheu in 2007 with the launch of the IEEE International Conference on Semantic Computing (ICSC) [1] and the International Journal of Semantic Computing (IJSC).
+As articulated in the inaugural issue of IJSC [2], “the field of Semantic Computing addresses computing technologies, and their interactions, that can be used to extract or process the contents and semantics of active services and passive data that are unstructured, semi-structured, as well as structured.”
+It extends the Semantic Web—traditionally focused on ontology-based augmentation of web pages—both in breadth, by incorporating multimedia, services, and structured data beyond the web, and in depth, by addressing the access, use, synthesis, integration, and analysis of data and services.
+In doing so, Semantic Computing unifies diverse areas such as software engineering, user interfaces, natural language processing, artificial intelligence, programming languages, grid computing, and pervasive computing within a coherent framework.

-The intersection of semantic computing and AI has become increasingly significant, offering sophisticated solutions to complex computational problems and enhancing how machines interpret and interact with human knowledge.
-This book serves as a valuable resource for researchers, practitioners, and students seeking to understand the evolution and impact of these fields.
+Rapid advances in computing have driven significant progress in both semantic computing and AI, enabling new approaches to data processing, knowledge representation, and intelligent decision-making.
+Their intersection has become increasingly important, offering powerful methods for addressing complex computational challenges and enhancing how machines interpret and interact with human knowledge.
+As such, this body of work provides a valuable resource for researchers, practitioners, and students seeking to understand both the evolution and the broader implications of these fields.

-Recent developments in Semantic Computing include Generative Problem Solving (GPS) [5], which enables the solution of computational problems as well as the generation of new problems.
-While both GPS and generative AI involve “generation,” GPS extends this concept to include the creation of problems, data, and use cases to facilitate problem solving.
-In contrast, generative AI focuses on producing novel outputs that mimic or extend patterns learned from textual and multimodal data.
-GPS approaches problem solving by systematically generating and solving problems step by step, increasing transparency so that users can follow the reasoning process.
-With a human-in-the-loop, GPS may significantly enhance machine learning efficiency and solution quality.
+Recent developments in Semantic Computing include Generative Problem Solving (GPS) [5][6], a paradigm that supports not only the solution of computational problems but also the generation of new problems.
+Although both GPS and generative AI involve forms of “generation,” GPS extends the concept by creating problems, data, and use cases to facilitate systematic problem solving.
+In contrast, generative AI focuses primarily on producing novel outputs that reflect patterns learned from textual and multimodal data.
+GPS emphasizes a step-by-step approach in which problems are generated and solved iteratively, enhancing transparency and enabling users to follow the reasoning process.
+When combined with human-in-the-loop strategies, GPS has the potential to significantly improve both learning efficiency and solution quality.

-Despite the impressive natural language understanding capabilities of large language models (LLMs), significant challenges remain.
-In particular, LLMs have limitations in solving complex problems that require rigorous logical reasoning or computational algorithms.
-They often lack the ability to explore the full space of possible problems and to ensure solution correctness through explicit, step-by-step reasoning.
-GPS aims to bridge this gap by enhancing LLMs with advanced problem-solving capabilities.
+Despite the remarkable natural language capabilities of large language models (LLMs), important challenges remain.
+In particular, LLMs often struggle with tasks that require rigorous logical reasoning or precise computational procedures.
+They may fail to systematically explore the full space of possible solutions or to guarantee correctness through explicit, step-by-step reasoning.
+GPS seeks to address these limitations by augmenting LLMs with structured, transparent, and verifiable problem-solving capabilities.

 1. Message from General Chairs".
 International Conference on Semantic Computing (ICSC 2007).
 2007. pp. xiv. doi:10.1109/ICSC.2007.4.
 ISBN 978-0-7695-2997-4.